 Day 3: Sunshine Coast to Hervey Bay

-From Noosa, it’s onto Australia’s whale-watching capital – and recently named Whale Heritage Site – Hervey Bay, on the doorstep of Fraser Island.
-Between July and early November, spend a day watching humpbacks with newborn calves, or hop on the ferry to explore the World Heritage-listed Fraser Island.
+From Noosa, it’s onto Australia’s whale-watching capital – and recently named Whale Heritage Site – Hervey Bay, on the doorstep of K’gari.
+Between July and early November, spend a day watching humpbacks with newborn calves, or hop on the ferry to explore the World Heritage-listed K’gari (Fraser Island).